Viji-Photography/viji-photography/README.md

 ### Who We Are?
 Portrait photography and education <br>
 State of the art creative expertise <br>
-Located in Toronto - Montreal - Vancouver
+In Toronto - Montreal - Vancouver

 ### What We Do?
 <details>